Why ‘No One’ Excels at Personalization Except Maybe Amazon

 - Annual revenue will increase 7.6% if advanced personalization capabilities were in place today.

 - The major hurdle to overcome to excel in achieving personalized marketing is managing omnichannel customers and proliferation of new channels.
-Most retailers (54%) give this area a low rating and, shockingly, only 4% give themselves a high rating.
+Most retailers (54%) give themselves a low rating in this area and, shockingly, only 4% give themselves a high rating.

 - Lack of advanced technologies holds back improving personalized marketing capabilities, according to a resounding 69% of retailers.